Gap Analysis: The Original IRR Tool

 - Current quarter: SOFR is 5.25%, so the rate is 7.75%

-- In 3 months: SOFR reprices (unknown today; assume 5.50%), rate becomes 8.00%
+- In 3 months: SOFR reprices (unknown today; the market is trying to guess the future path).
+Let's assume it goes to 5.50%, making the rate 8.00%

 Gap analysis says: "This loan reprices in 3 months."
-Correct, but the size of the repricing is uncertain because SOFR is unknown.
+That's correct, but it masks an important truth:

-- Original terms: $250K, 6.5% fixed, 30-year
+- Original terms: $250K, 6.5% fixed, 30-year amortizing

 - Gap analysis says: "This reprices in 30 years."

 - Reality: If rates fall to 4% in 5 years, the borrower refinances, and you lose the asset entirely.
+If rates rise to 8%, the borrower stays, and you keep earning 6.5% while competitors originate at 8%.

-Gap analysis misses this prepayment risk entirely.
+Gap analysis completely misses

 Part 2: The Behavioral Complications